opencomputeproject/SAI/doc/sai-ptf/warmboot.md

 ### Automated whole process with SONiC-MGMT
 SONiC-MGMT can control DUT side and control the whole Test process automatically, from test environment setup, warm reboot configurations, warm reboot process.

-## SAI-PTF Automatic structure introduction
+## Warm reboot on SAI-PTF Automatic structure
 SAI-PTF Automatic, we seperate the whole system into two components, they are
  - SAI PTF v2
  - SONiC MGMT